martaaib/TFM_Marta_Ibanez/README.md

 ## Scripts ##
 ### Bioinformatics pipeline ###
-This folder contains all scripts used for the analysis of fastq files from metagenomics samples (Culex sp. & G. affinis)
+This folder contains all scripts used for the analysis of fastQ files from metagenomics samples (Culex sp. & G. affinis).

 | Script file | Description |
 | ----------------------------- | ----------------------- |